RexNotDinosaur/graphClustering/README.md

                           at least 4 times compared to the original one (the portion of the data points left is in the order of compression factor squared)
+                  a compression method based on portion provided in utils.

 Possible update plans:
                   faster algorithm of cluster diffusion from central point, previous attemp on multiprocessing is failed due to failure to overcome the performance loss of process initiating and communication;
-                  providing a more deliberate algorithm to compress the image data as to linearly improve performance;
                   re-write some key computationally intense tasks in faster languages like C, C++;
                   finding a solution to the technical flaw that the algorithm does not